nuac-admin/nuac-release-four/_info/awards.md

 menu-order: 3
 keywords: NUAC, Norwich Union Angling Club, fishing club, awards, mike hoyland, michael hoyland, simon clay
 sections:
+  - btn-title: Mike Hoyland Award
+    btn-hash: mike-hoyland-award
+    btn-collapse: no
+    paragraphs:
+      - col-pos:
+        col:
+        hdr:
+        img:
+        sentences:
+          - txt: In memory of our former Chairman, this award will be presented for the Most Unexpected Carp Capture in a season and nominees must have been fishing for another species or general fishing (to better understand this classification please read the section about Mike below).
+In many ways the story will be as important as the capture.
+Please send your nominations to the <a href="mailto:secretary@nuac.org.uk">Secretary</a>, winner(s) will be announced at the next AGM.
+  - btn-title: Simon Clay Award
+    btn-hash: simon-clay-award
+    btn-collapse: no
+    paragraphs:
+      - col-pos:
+        col:
+        hdr:
+        img:
+        sentences:
+          - txt: In memory of a long serving committee member and club stalwart, this award is for the best Broads catch or the best non-carp specimen from a NUAC water.
+Again, the story of the day is of great interest.
+Please send your nominations to the <a href="mailto:secretary@nuac.org.uk">Secretary</a>, winner(s) will be announced at the next AGM.
+        buttons:
+          - size: lg
+            style: info
+            icon: crown
+            txt: 2022 Award
+            target: 2022-sca-1.html
   - btn-title: Mike Hoyland
     btn-hash: mike-hoyland
     paragraphs: